Motions (and Oppositions) for Temporary Orders

 - Temporary Exclusive Possession of the House: A judge can decide which spouse should temporarily live in the house if the parties are unable to live together during the divorce.

-Any orders issued by the judge are temporary and are meant to provide some guidance while the divorce is going forward.
-The final orders are not decided until you and your spouse settle the case, or the judge decides the issues at trial.
+- How long do temporary orders last?
+These are temporary and are meant to provide some guidance while the case is going forward.
+The final orders are decided when you and the other parent settle the case, or at trial.

 The Motion / Opposition Fee Information Sheet

-You must fill out a “Motion/Opposition Fee Information Sheet” every time you file a motion or opposition.
-This form tells the Clerk of Court whether you have to pay a filing fee.
-There is usually no fee to file a motion or opposition for temporary orders because it is a “motion filed before final divorce,” and therefore excluded from the usual filing fees.
+This form is required.
+It tells the Clerk of Court whether you have to pay a filing fee.
+If you have already paid your initial appearance fee, there is usually no additional fee to file a motion or opposition for temporary orders because it is a “motion filed before final divorce,” and therefore excluded from the usual filing fees.

 The Motion / Opposition